OpenMined/writing/README.md

 ## How do we publish?
 You can draft your writing wherever you'd like, a lot of people start on a Google doc since it’s easy to share with others and collaborate.
 Once your blog is ready, you publish it by writing it up on our Ghost platform and hitting “publish”.
 It’s quite simple, don’t worry.

-If you don't have a Ghost profile yet, send me (@Emma) a message on slack and I'll send you an invite to Ghost.
+If you don't have a Ghost profile yet, send me (@Laura) a message on slack and I'll send you an invite to Ghost.
 When your blog is ready, submit the published link to https://socialmedia-submit.openmined.org.
-OpenMined’s social media manager @Madalin Mamuleanu will handle the sharing of your blog across the social media channels.

 **Note:** Some people have received a lot of attention for their blog posts on the OpenMined blog.
 We recommend you update your “profile” on Ghost to include a photo, your name, short bio (ie ‘Student at X, 'Data scientist at X’, 'Writer at Y') and method for someone to get in touch with you (twitter handle is a good one) so you fully harness the attention that comes your way.